FRC-team5449/FRC-2025-Elective-Prototype/Lecture2/Lesson2_Class_And_Objects.md

 There are actually four usages of *static* in Java, we will introduce the first two to you.

-If the variable or method is modified by *static*, it will only depends on class but not the class.
+If the variable or method is modified by *static*, it will only depend on class but not the class.
 How can we interpret that?

 ```Java
 public class Car {